moritzploss/ex-patterns/docs/README.md

 ## Why this Library?

-It's not surprising that `ex-patterns` isn't the only pattern matching library in the JavaScript universe; however, it can do a couple of things that others have problems with.
+It's not surprising that *Ex Patterns* isn't the only pattern matching library in the JavaScript universe; however, it can do a couple of things that others have problems with.